OMNI MED: Community Health Workers and Global Health

 Clinical Rotations & Public Health Placements

 This program focuses on Community Health Workers who are working within the community to do home visits, offer preventive and some primary health care, as well as coordinate larger public health initiatives.
 Participants will spend time in rural Mukono, just 12 miles from Kampala, but mired in poverty with dire health indices.
-Participants will teach VHTs first-hand, accompany them on home visits to truly understand what it is to live in poverty and will partake in all of the above public health initiatives.
+Participants will accompany VHTs on home visits to truly understand what it is to live in poverty and will partake in all of the above public health initiatives.
 Those with clinical backgrounds or training-at-all-levels have the opportunity to spend time at Mukono Health Center, observing in the clinics and wards.

 The program is located 13 miles outside Kampala, Uganda.
 Kampala is based in the Mukono district of Eastern Uganda.
 It is the capital and largest city in Uganda.
 It has a tropical rainforest climate.
 It started on original 7 hills and continued to expand.
 The long rainy season is from August to December and the short rainy season is from February to June.